Mad Hedge Technology Letter

 EssilorLuxottica is the largest maker of eyewear in the world and the owner of many eyewear brands and retailers, including Ray-Ban, LensCrafters, and Pearle Vision in the U.S.

-EssilorLuxottica also acquired Heidelberg Engineering, a maker of imaging and healthcare machinery and technology, largely for the ophthalmic and eyecare markets worldwide.
+EssilorLuxottica also acquired Heidelberg Engineering, maker of imaging and healthcare machinery and technology, largely for the ophthalmic and eyecare markets worldwide.

 Prescription glasses are not cheap, ranging into the thousands of dollars for designer frames and lenses.